svirmasalo/documentation/content/applications/finance/payment_providers.rst

 Restrict the use of the payment provider to a selection of countries.
 Leave this field blank to make the payment provider available in all countries.

+Currencies
+**********

+All payment providers have a different list of supported currencies.
+These lists are preconfigured and available in the :guilabel:`Configuration` tab.
+They serve as a first filter during payment operations, i.e. the payment provider is not displayed as available for payment if the currency is not in the supported list.
+As there might be errors, updates, and unknowns in these lists, it is possible to add or remove currencies.

+If the list of supported currencies is empty, it either means the list is too long to be displayed or Odoo does not have information on that payment provider.
+The payment provider remains available, even though it is possible the payment will be refused at a later stage, should the currency not be supported.
+This field is hidden if the user needs to select a currency when setting up his/her account.

 .. _payment_providers/journal:

 Maximum Amount